Entry and Exit

 - Holders of diplomatic residence permits (izin tinggal diplomatik) and official residence permits (izin tinggal dinas)

-- Possess a health certificate in English issued by the health authority of their country
+- Possess a health certificate in English issued by the health authority of their country of departure, which states that the individual has tested negative for COVID-19 on a PCR test within the last 48 hours

-Members of the public should contact the Indonesian Embassy in Singapore for further clarification on these measures.
+As the situation remains fluid, members of the public should contact the Indonesian Embassy in Singapore for further clarification on these measures.

 For further information on the COVID-19 situation, including any travel restrictions/advisories imposed by Indonesia, please visit these websites: Indonesia's COVID-19 information page www.covid19.go.id, Indonesian Ministry of Foreign Affairs https://kemlu.go.id/portal/en, and the Indonesian Embassy in Singapore https://kemlu.go.id/singapore/en.